 Sec.
-124. RCW 66.28.280 and 2009 c 506 s 1 are each amended to read as follows:
+125. RCW 66.28.280 and 2009 c 506 s 1 are each amended to read as follows:

-((The legislature recognizes that Washington's current three-tier system, where the functions of manufacturing, distributing, and retailing are distinct and the financial relationships and business transactions between entities in these tiers are regulated, is a valuable system for the distribution of beer and wine.))
+((The legislature recognizes that Washington's current threetier system, where the functions of manufacturing, distributing, and retailing are distinct and the financial relationships and business transactions between entities in these tiers are regulated, is a valuable system for the distribution of beer and wine.))
 The legislature ((further)) recognizes that the historical total prohibition on ownership of an interest in one tier by a person with an ownership interest in another tier, as well as the historical restriction on financial incentives and business relationships between tiers, is unduly restrictive.
-The legislature finds the provisions of RCW 66.28.285 through 66.28.320 ((modifications contained in chapter 506, Laws of 2009 are)) appropriate for all varieties of liquor, because they ((modifications))do not impermissibly interfere with ((the goals of orderly marketing of alcohol in the state, encouraging moderation in consumption of alcohol by the citizens of the state,)) protecting the public interest and advancing public safety by preventing the use and consumption of alcohol by minors and other abusive consumption, and promoting the efficient collection of taxes by the state.
+The legislature finds the modifications contained in chapter 506, Laws of 2009 ((are)) appropriate for all four varieties of liquor defined in this title, because the modifications do not impermissibly interfere with ((the goals of orderly marketing of alcohol in the state, encouraging moderation in consumption of alcohol by the citizens of the state,)) protecting the public interest and advancing public safety by preventing the use and consumption of alcohol by minors and other abusive consumption, and promoting the efficient collection of taxes by the state.